wind-energy/NEAT-taxonomy/README.md

 - Validate the converted taxonomy
 - Deploy the taxonomy to OntoStack to be served at http://data.windenergy.dtu.dk/ontologies/view/

-For the above workflow to function accordingly **DO NOT CHANGE THE FORM OF THE SHEET**, only update appropriate cells, or insert additional rows to define new terms in taxonomy.
+For the above workflow to function accordingly **DO NOT CHANGE THE FORM OF THE SHEET**, only update appropriate cells, or insert additional rows to define new terms in the taxonomy.